Replacing Missing Teeth: Implants vs Bridges

 Missing teeth are often unsightly, uncomfortable and unhealthy.
 We know from experience that the longer a patient waits to replace a missing tooth, the higher risk they are at developing a range of unwanted conditions that are detrimental to oral health and hygiene.

-, diabetes, cancers - and puts you at 2-3 times more risk of heart attacks, strokes and other cardiovascular issues.
+Gum disease doesn’t sound that scary, but is a common reason for developing other conditions such as alzhiemers , diabetes, cancers – and puts you at 2-3 times more risk of heart attacks, strokes and other cardiovascular issues.

 If you were previously unaware of the threats that gum disease can pose - replacing your missing teeth for health reasons should be higher priority than an impared self-esteem.